obeattie/vault/website/source/docs/config/index.html.md

   * `postgresql` - Store data within PostgreSQL.
 This backend does not support HA.
 This is a community-supported backend.

+  * `cassandra` – Store data within Cassandra.
+This backend does not support HA.
+This is a community-supported backend.

   * `inmem` - Store data in-memory.
 This is only really useful for development and experimentation.
 Data is lost whenever Vault is restarted.